Richard Smallwood (footballer)

-Richard Smallwood (born 29 December 1990) is an English professional footballer who plays as a central midfielder for League Two club Bradford City.
+Richard Smallwood (born 29 December 1990) is an English professional footballer who plays as a central midfielder for EFL League Two side Tranmere Rovers.

+Born in Redcar, he signed his first professional deal with local side Middlesbrough in 2009.
+He was sent out on loan to Rotherham United in 2014 where he scored the winning penalty in the 2014 League One play-off final.
+Smallwood signed permanently for Rotherham in 2014, where he would win the club's Player of the Year award in his first full season.
+After a loan spell with Scunthorpe United, he signed for recently relegated League One club Blackburn Rovers in 2017.
+He was an ever-present for Blackburn in his first season as the club were promoted back to the Championship.
+Smallwood left Blackburn in 2020 for Hull City where he would win the League One title in his first season.
+After two seasons with Hull, Smallwood moved to League Two club Bradford City where he was named as captain.
+In his third season with the club, he played a pivotal role in Bradford's promotion, earning the club's Player of the Season award as well as being named in the League Two Team of the Season.
+He subsequently joined Tranmere Rovers in 2025.

 Club career

 Middlesbrough

 Smallwood's natural position is the holding role in the centre of midfield.
-He is a product of the Middlesbrough Academy and later became captain of the reserve team.
+He is a product of the Middlesbrough Academy having begun his career with his home-town club Redcar Town.

 At the start of the 2009–10 season, Smallwood signed his first professional contract with the club.
 Smallwood made his debut for Middlesbrough on 19 October 2010 in a 1–0 away defeat to Nottingham Forest.
 In January 2011, Smallwood signed an 18-month contract with the club.
 On 2 May 2011, Smallwood scored his first goal for the club in a 3–0 win against Cardiff City.
 On 3 November 2012, he scored his second league goal in a 4–1 win away to Charlton Athletic.
 However, in the 2013–14 season, Smallwood lost his first team place following new arrivals.
 Under the management of Aitor Karanka, Smallwood was among the players to be offloaded as part of Karanka's plans to reduce the squad size.